nvpcode/Demo_License_Plate_Recognition/README.md

 - `main.py`: Main source code for license plate detection and recognition from video.
 - `car_video.mp4`: Input video containing vehicles for license plate recognition.
 - `output_video.avi`: Output video with recognized license plates.
-- `../model_detect_License_Plate/runs/detect/train/weights/best.pt`: Pre-trained YOLO weights for license plate detection.
+- `license_plate_detector_yolov8.pt`: Pre-trained YOLOv8 weights for license plate detection.

 ## Usage Guide

 1. Place the video to be processed in the same folder as `main.py` and rename it to `car_video.mp4` (or update the `video_path` variable in the source code).
-2. Make sure the YOLO weights file is available at `../model_detect_License_Plate/runs/detect/train/weights/best.pt`.
+2. Make sure the YOLOv8 weights file is available at `license_plate_detector_yolov8.pt`.
 3. Run the program:
     ```sh
     python main.py